MikkelvtK/crypto-trader/README.md

 apiSecret = your_api_secret
 db_path = your_database_path
 ```
+* Run database.py once to create the database and tables.
 * Change the assets you want to trade in main.py if you want.
 * If you want to leave out any strategy you can remove them from the tuple in main.py:
 ```